 Keeping your mail free of phishing emails and malware is important.
 Successful phishing attempts can lead to ransomware infection—and we all know the severe consequences of a ransomware attack.

 So make sure that you keep your Exchange Online Protection policies up to date and secure enough to filter out malicious emails.
-If you don’t worry about policies then take a look at third-party alternatives, like 365 Total Protection.
+If you don’t want to worry about policies then take a look at third-party alternatives, like 365 Total Protection.